brouhardlab/Kappa/README.md

 ## Usage

-- Download the plugin at https://github.com/hadim/kappa/releases
-- Put the JAR file to the `plugins` folder of your Fiji installation.
+- Add the following update site to your Fiji installation `http://sites.imagej.net/Kappa_site/`.
 - You can run the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Authors